 The University of Twente works hard to make its websites and (online) documents as accessible as possible.
 As an organisation that is partly state funded, we are very much aware that we serve the public interest.
 In your role as an administrator of the university’s web pages, this is something of which you should also be aware.

-By applying the government’s digital accessibility guidelines (DigiToegankelijk), websites and web applications (online office documents included) become accessible to the general audience (citizens, companies and other governments), employees and students.
-People with dyslexia and visual impairments (e.g. blindness, colour blindness) can have the same access to government information as people without these limitations.
-Accessibility is also becoming increasingly important to the elderly people who make up a large proportion of the population.
-Additionally, the way we take in online information (i.e. because of the use of tablets and smartphones) is changing because of developments in technology.
+By applying the government’s digital accessibility guidelines (Digitoegankelijk), websites and web applications (online office documents included) become accessible to the general audience (citizens, companies and other governments), employees and students.
+People with chronical (e.g. from colour blindness blindness, hearing loss to deafness, several forms of autism) temporary (e.g. broken arm) or situational disabilities (e.g. play audio in the train) can have the same access to government information as people without these limitations.

 A phased approach has been taken to implementation: see Article 6 of the Decree.

 - Websites published from 23 September 2018 are required to comply by 23 September 2019.

 - Websites published before 23 September 2018 are required to comply by 23 September 2020.

 - Apps have to meet the criteria no later than 23 June 2021.

 Office documents on websites published before 1 January 2015 do not have to be made accessible.
 Documents published online between 1 January 2015 and 23 September 2018 do have to meet the accessiblity guidelines but only if the text describes a current administrative process.
 As from 23 September 2018 it is mandatory to publish accessible documents only.